SaaS Platform

 Dynamic visualizations of cost behavior over time, including: Platform-to-platform comparisons Cost by workspace, org/unit, account, and type Ability to switch time increments (daily, weekly, monthly)

-Case Breakdown
+Cost Breakdown

 Designed for chargeback and cost attribution, this view: Breaks down cost by tags across all platforms Enables cost allocation reporting across cross-functional units Supports filtering by platform, org, and business unit